omarirfa/imgformat_explore/README.md

 # Introduction
-This code compares how jpeg XL functions against other formats and what is the advantage of jpeg XL.
+This code serves as a general analysis of different image formats while exploring different capabilities.

 ## Upcoming changes